 Wow, Queenstown was incredible.
-It’s not necessarily a place I city I would live in, but if I lived closer this would be my go to vacation spot.
-Maybe it’s a good thing I live so far away because I think Queenstown would always be my top choice to visit.
+It’s not necessarily a place or city I would live in, but if I lived in New Zealand this would be my go to vacation spot.
+This is a hot spot destination to most people visiting NZ.

 Actually, side note I haven’t seen a single bachelor or bachelorette party since coming to New Zealand (and actually I don’t think I saw any whilst in Australia either).
 Are they just not a thing on this side of the hemisphere?
-If this was closer to the States or in the States I think it would overtake Miami/Vegas/Nashville for popularity of bach parties.
+If this Queenstown was in the U.S. I think it would overtake Miami/Vegas/Nashville for popularity of bach parties.
 There was just so much to do here.

 Queenstown is known as the adventure capital.
 It started as the birthplace of modern bungy (NZ spelling) jumping in the late 80s and now has spread to any activity you can think of to get your blood and adrenaline pumping.
-Of course there are bungys – including the OG bunny site and a higher 134 meter one into a canyon (my personal pick); skydiving; jet boating; paragliding, sailing, and hang-gliding; gondola rides; the luge down the mountain; hikes; relaxing cruises; and so so much more.
+Of course there are bungys – including the OG bungy site from the 80s and a higher 134 meter one into a canyon (my personal pick); skydiving; jet boating; paragliding, sailing, and hang-gliding; gondola rides; a luge down the mountain; hikes; relaxing cruises; and so so much more.
 That was just scratching the surface.
 I think you could just go to Queenstown as a single stop if you were really limited on time for your holiday.

 The food scene was top notch.
 The nightlife was constant.
-I haven’t met more Americans in one spot then I did here (not really the best thing, but it is what it is).
+I haven’t met more Americans in one spot then I did in Queenstown – they were everywhere.
 I also stayed in three different hostels whilst here.
 I thought four nights would be enough time (the longest I stayed at any Stray stop in NZ) and it really wasn’t.
 I could have easily stayed at least a week, but maybe my wallet is thinking otherwise.
 Look out for more posts about bungy, the food, and my hostels view on Queenstown.

 This has moved up on my list as #1 place I want to come back to in New Zealand.
 Ski season, anyone?